-- (b) the development of awareness and educational programmes about the species for the public of Trinidad and Tobago. - V. In furtherance of Schedule III of the Rules, protection of an animal referred to in the following written Laws: - (a) a protected animal referred to in section 2 of the Conservation of Wildlife Act; and - (b) the protection of Turtles and Turtle Eggs (Amendment) Legal Notice Regulations, 2011.
+- V. In furtherance of Schedule III of the Rules, protection of an animal referred to in the following written Laws: - (a) a protected animal referred to in section 2 of the Chap.
+67:01 Conservation of Wildlife Act; and - (b) the protection of Turtles and Turtle Eggs (Amendment) Legal Notice Regulations, 2011.